 10 Offbeat Places to Visit in Rajasthan

-Every time we think of Rajasthan, then the very first destinations that catch up our fancy are Jaipur, Jodhpur or Udaipur.
-The list here intends to highlight some of Rajasthan’s special offbeat places overlooked by the more popular destinations.
+Every time we think of Rajasthan, the very first destination that catch up our fancy is Jaipur.
+Along with the capital of Rajasthan, Jodhpur or Udaipuralso come to mind.
+For those who have already visited these places and looking to explore the state a little more, here is a list to highlight some of the offbeat places in Rajasthan.
+This places usually get overlooked by the more popular destinations.
 These are the places which are nothing less than pockets of serenity amid the chaos that has overtaken so many Rajasthan's vacation spots.

-Barmer is a desert town in western Rajasthan, about 150 km from Jaisalmer.
-Though most of it is barren desert land with harsh climate for most part of the year, Barmer is famous for its historical sites such as Siwana fort and Juna ruins.
+Barmer is a desert town in western Rajasthan, about 150 Kms from Jaisalmer.
+Most of it is barren Thar desert land with harsh climate for most part of the year.
+Barmer is famous for its historical sites such as Siwana fort and Juna ruins.
 Barmer is becoming famous for the cattle fair organized in the Tilwara and Thar festival as well.
 Travelers can get a glimpse of rich culture of Rajasthan and taste the local cuisines as well.

-Home to a thousand year old hill-top fort and Shekhawati style heritage Havelis, Kuchaman city is slowly making its mark on tourist maps of Rajasthan.
+Kuchaman is home to a thousand year old hilltop fort.
+With its Shekhawati style heritage Havelis, Kuchaman city is slowly making its mark on tourist maps of Rajasthan.
 The fort now converted into a hotel, is a major attraction of the place.
 Kuchaman city is even one of the stop of the famed Palace on Wheels journey.
-With rising tourist footfalls, few heritage havelis have started renting them out to tourists in winters.
+With rising tourist footfalls, few heritage havelis have started renting them to tourists.
 Kuchaman city is about 140 km from Jaipur.

 Located in southeastern Rajasthan, Jhalawar is a former princely state known for its old temples, forts and palaces.
-Much of the city was destroyed during the reign of Aurangazeb, and one can find city dotted with many ruins of the past.
-Jhalawar Fort, popularly known as Garh Palace locally is the prime attraction here.
+Much of the city was destroyed during the reign of Aurangazeb.
+One can find city dotted with many ruins of the past.
+Jhalawar Fort, known as Garh Palace is the prime attraction here.
 There is some little known Buddhist Cavesin Kolvi near Jhalawar.
 There are more than 50 caves in this region belonging to 5th to 8th century AD.

 An Oasis in the desert - Osian is the erstwhile capital of Marwar kingdom, about 65 km from Jodhpur.
 The city not popular among the tourists yet, has many old temples going as far back as 8th century.
 Though many temples are now in ruin, few of them are still in great shape and one can still admire their construction and design.
 Most important among them are the Sun Temple and Sachiya Mata temple.